nobe4/nobe4.github.io/content/posts/accents.md

 ### 1. Keyboard's `scancode`

-Pressing a key on a keyboard triggers the keyboard firmeware to send a `scancode`.
+Pressing a key on a keyboard triggers the keyboard firmeware to send a HID `scancode`.
 Those are _not_ character, only predefined values that are expected to be sent and received by keyboards.